xplenty/xplenty-api-doc-v2/sections/heroku_article.md

 ## Support

-All xplenty support and runtime issues should be submitted via on of the [Heroku Support channels](support-channels).
+All xplenty support and runtime issues should be submitted via one of the [Heroku Support channels](https://support.heroku.com).
 Any non-support related issues or product feedback is welcome at [xplenty customer feedback](https://xplenty.uservoice.com).

 ## Additional resources
 * [Xplenty website](https://www.xplenty.com)